pybm/projects/README.md

 #2    The second project is generating random numbers for the lotto game named 6/49, so the program will generate random numbers in the range from 1 to 49.
 I also made a generating program for the less popular games like “Joker” and 5/40.

 #3    My third project is about two premade intervals, first is 5 mins then the second one is 1 min, both distinguished at the end of countdown by specific beep sound.
-I had this idea from early 90s when I was experimenting this training technique by doing 1 exercise for 5 min then rest for 1 min, back then the only efficient way was by timing with an electronic watch that required manual programming after each technique.
+I had this idea from early 90s when I was experimenting this training technique by doing 1 exercise for 5 min then rest for 1 min, back then the only efficient way was by timing with an electronic watch that required manual programming after each interval.
 These few lines of codes can be actually developed into a really useful phone app.
 Two example that can be use in are sport and cooking.

 #4   My fourth project is a simple task manger that needs a little bit more work.